coreos/docs/cluster-management/setup/adding-certificate-authorities/index.md

 # Custom Certificate Authorities

-What if we restructured this paragraph to list the reasons first, then have it lead into the steps:

 CoreOS supports custom Certificate Authorities (CAs) in addition to the default list of trusted CAs.
 Adding your own CA allows you to:

 - Use a corporate wildcard certificate